Cascabel-dev/Arch-Script/README.md

 # Roadmap

-- Stable releases coming soon.
+- Stable releases
+- Installation options for more packages.
+- Theming options
+- More hardening choices
+- Trizen mirrors for all packages that require an AUR helper.
+- Make script work on multiple desktop environments.